 Software Updates and Support

-Oppo has improved software update records recently, but it still does not go anywhere near being the fastest out there when it comes to major Android updates.
-The Oppo A5 software updates were available for Android 10 and above, though the speed and frequency would vary from region to region.
+Oppo has gotten better with software update records recently, but it still does not really go anywhere near the fastest out there when it comes to the big Android updates.
+Like, the Oppo A5 software updates were available for Android 10 and higher, though the pace and how often it landed would be different, depending on the region.

 Security updates are also an essential part of consideration.
 Although Oppo releases them from time to time, they might make you feel that some other brands like Google or Samsung would have issued them quicker.